jdcloudcom/en/documentation/Storage-and-CDN/Object-Storage-Service/Best-Practices/CloudBerry-2.md

 Access key, Secret key: AK and SK access to OSS service

 Use SSL: Use SSL or not.
-Do not check this option.
+Recommend to check this option.

 Use native multipart upload (recommended): Use native multipart upload or not